Key takeaways:

 - Free domain for the first year with most hosting plans

-- Built-in WordPress integration with hosting and SSL for easy site building
+- Built-in WordPress integration with hosting and SSL tools

 - Domain management tools for registration, DNS edits, and transfers